wilsonmar/oss-perf/swagger-codegen-jmeter/README.md

  folder src/main/java/io/swagger/client
  ```

+0. Use gradle (instead of maven) to build the client project run-time binary file.

 0. Open another terminal to execute the client program.

-0. Use maven to build the client project run-time binary file.

 swagger-codegen references a custom template defined in this repo.